Is trading options for a living possible?

 And why not?
 Heck, that’s what I want.
 But it is doable?
 Is there anyone out there trading options for a living?

-There are many people who trade for a living.
+There are many people who trade options for a living.
 But most traders don’t stick to just options or just stock.
 The ones I know trade everything – options, stock, bonds, commodities, even forex from time to time.

 Can you make living selling options?